 How to create an immersive learning experience

-If you want to create an immersive learning environment for your employees you need to choose training that includes very relevant real life learning experiences.
+If you want to create an immersive learning environment for your employees, you need to choose training that includes highly relevant real-life learning experiences.

-By not restricting learners and allowing them complete control your training will encourage exploration of the learning situations being tackled and increase independent learning from your participants.
+If you don’t restrict learners and allow them complete control you encourage more exploration of learning situations.
+This, in turn, increases independent learning from your participants.

 Immersive learning - practice makes perfect

-Here at The Method immersive learning elements run through all our training.
+Here at The Method immersive learning elements run through all our development programmes.
 But we also know that true behaviour change only really comes when the skills and techniques that have been learned are put into practice day to day.
-Our Immersive Learning gives you the opportunity to make mistakes and get feedback on your performance.
-The end result being more confident in applying those learnings in real-life situations.
+Our Immersive Learning gives you the opportunity to make mistakes and get feedback on your performance through visceral and remote role plays, mobile learning, action planning tools, coaching and feedback.
+The end result being you are more confident in applying those learnings in real-life situations.